 Energy Level Tracker

 Tracking your energy levels throughout the day can reveal patterns and help with planning tasks when you’re most productive.
 I’ve found it enlightening!
+You can incorporate this habit into your bullet journal year ideas to stay consistent.

 Simplified Meal Planner

 A simple meal planner keeps me from the dreaded ‘what’s for dinner?’ conundrum.
 Planning meals ahead saves time and reduces stress.
+You can track these habits alongside other creative bullet journal lists to stay organized.

 Mood Tracker